rKim19300/CS160-Team-4-OFS/README.md

 > When you create an account through the signup page, you are making a `customer` account.
 Only `managers` can create `employee` accounts through their private dashboard

+### Map

+The map is only visible for `Managers` and `Employees`.
+It allows them to view the orders on the map and the which orders are assigned to which delivery robot.

+- ***Delivery Conditon***: There are three conditions in which robots are sent out automatically.

+    1. They have `10` orders on their route.

+    2. Their orders reach exactly `200` pounds.

+    3. It has been `2` hours since the youngest order on their route has been placed.

 ## Demo